-- 52. Honourable Members may recall that I had made a statement on the floor of the House on 6th December 1977 on the restructuring of the Railway Board.
-I am happy to announce that the process of restructuring has been completed, as scheduled, by December 31, 1977.
-As compared to the original five regular Members and eight Additional Members, the Board has now only five Members, assisted by three Advisers who do not form part of the Board. - 53.
-More important than the leaner look of the Railway Board is the implementation of the decision to shed much of its powers.
-Accordingly, more powers have been delegated to the General Managers so that the decision-making process maybe expedited.
-A further exercise has been taken up to work out the details of devolution of powers from the General Managers to the Divisional Superintendents.
-This process is expected to be completed within the next two months. - 54.
-In order to strengthen the Divisional organisation I have also been considering transfer of some higher grade posts from the Zonal Headquarters to the Divisions so that the Divisional administration could be manned at a higher level than at present and the increased powers to be delegated to the Divisional organisations could be utilised effectively. - 55.
-Reorganisation of the jurisdiction of the Zonal Railways is under constant review in the light of the workload, operating requirements and economic and administrative considerations.
-The Sholapur Division of the South Central Railway has since been merged with the Central Railway and the Guntakal Division of the Southern Railway with the South Central Railway, with a few marginal adjustments.
+50. Honourable Members may recall that I had made a statement on the floor of the House on 6th December 1977 on the restructuring of the Railway Board.
+I am happy to announce that the process of restructuring has been completed as scheduled, by December 31, 1977.
+As compared to the original five regular Members and eight Additional Members, the Board has now only five Members, assisted by three Advisers who do not form part of the Board.

+51. More important than the leaner look of the Railway Board is the implementation of the decision to shed Accordingly, much of its powers. more powers have been delegated to the General Managers so that the decision-making process may be expeditexercise has ed.
+A further taken up to work out the details of devolution of powers from the Gene-Divisio nal Managers to the ral This process is ex-Superintendents. pected to be completed within the next two months.

+- 52. In order to strengthen the Divisional organisation I have also been considering transfer of some higher grade posts from the Zonal Headquarters to the Divisions so that the Divisional administration could be manned at a higher level than at present and the increased powers to be delegated to the Divisional organisation could be utilised effectively. - 53.
+Reorganisation of the jurisdiction of the Zonal Railways is under constant review in the light of the workload operating requirements and economic and administrative considerations.
+The Sholapur Division of the South Central Railway has since been merged with the Central Railway and the Guntakal Division of Southern Railway with the South Central Railway, with a few marginal, adjustments.
 A new Division, called Hyderabad Metre Gauge Division, has been created on the South Central Railway and another new Division of the Southern Railway is proposed to be set up shortly with headquarters at Trivandrum.